William284613/ESP-based-Environmental-Monitoring-System-with-XAMPP-localhost/README.md

 Project Instruction:
 1. launch xampp server
+   - create a file and save both .php save in xampp/htdocs
-2. create database named : environment_monitor
+3. create database named : environment_monitor
-3. import midterm-sensor-databse.sql in the databse
+4. import midterm-sensor-databse.sql in the databse
-4. launch esp8266 and wait for wifi connection
+5. launch esp8266 and wait for wifi connection
-5. access system with the esp ip address
+6. access system with the esp ip address

 RESULT